Copper Mountain – Rocky Mountain High

 Well, not totally free.
-You have to have a lift ticket but unlike other resorts were you pay a premium for the privilege to ski the back bowls, at Copper it’s included in the price.
+You have to have a lift ticket, but unlike other resorts where you pay a premium for the privilege to ski the back bowls, it’s included in the price at Copper.

-The suns out, Colorado’s famous champagne powder is beautiful, it’s mid-week and there are only a handful of riders all cutting fresh tracks in the new snow that fell over night.
+The sun’s out, Colorado’s famous champagne powder is beautiful, it’s mid-week, and only a handful of riders are cutting fresh tracks in the new snow that fell overnight.

-The US Ski team heads to Copper Mountain in November to train but there’s no rush to get here, the snow lasts late into the season.
-Most locals turn to teeing off long before the snow is done for the season so the lift lines are generally light.
+The US Ski team heads to Copper Mountain in November to train, but there’s no rush to get here; the snow lasts late into the season.
+The lift lines are generally short since most locals take to the golf course long before the snow has melted.

-All the lodging at Copper Mountain are in the three Villages close to the lifts, shops and restaurants.
-Center Village sports a good size ice outdoor ice rink while East Village is home to a tubing hill.
+All the lodging at Copper Mountain is in three villages close to the lifts, shops and restaurants.
+Center Village sports a good-sized ice outdoor ice rink, while East Village is home to a tubing hill.

-We opted for a soak in the outdoor hot tub, a great dinner a C.B.
-Grill and an early turn in . . .
-Another great mountain day in Colorado n
+We opted for a soak in the outdoor hot tub, a great dinner at C.B.
+Grill and an early turn-in — another excellent mountain day in Colorado.

 Woodward at Copper Mountain is a 19,000-square-foot cool, bounce, jump, flip and fly “barn” for the future Alex Bilodeau’s in the family.
 Year-round programs are run at the indoor space located in the village to teach boarders and skiers, both young and old, air awareness.